 The VAT Act contains restrictions on claiming of input tax.
 For example, one cannot claim VAT incurred on entertainment, membership to sporting, social, or recreational clubs or associations, spare parts and repair or maintenance costs in respect of passenger vehicles.

 The input tax claim time limit is six months.
-However, this time limit starts to run not only by reference to the date of the tax invoice/fiscal receipt but also by reference to the date of the time of supply.
+However, this time limit starts to run by reference to the date of the tax invoice/fiscal receipt.

 Input tax incurred on goods in the six months prior to VAT registration can be claimed no later than in the third VAT return submitted following registration.